Oncade/pong-multiplayer-example/Assets/Namazu Studios/Elements Client Plugin/ReadMe.md

 ### *******IMPORTANT*******

 *******
-You must have Elements running with a created application at the target URL.
+You must have Elements running at the target URL.
+[See here](https://manual.getelements.dev/quick-start/elements-in-five-minutes-or-less) for help getting started.

 Note: The tool might not be available if it is imported with active compiler errors.
 If this is the case, please resolve the errors and check again for the tool window.
 *******